clarkfitzg/RDataBenchmarks/README.md

 Part of this may come from generating random data without any structure at all.
 In contrast, real data often has repeated values or lower precision that could help compression.

+One issue with the way I've implemented it is that the program will wait until all workers have finished each step before proceeding to the next step.
+This allows us to time each step, and determine which is most expensive.
+The downside is that the slowest worker is the bottleneck for that step.
+This means that if one worker has twice as much work as all the others, then that one worker will hold up the whole step.
+It doesn't matter if the total data transferred was small.
+In other words, it's necessary to minimize the maximum time every worker spends in each step.

 ### Summary